BlackOps-Prime/develeap_portfolio_infrastructure/README.md

-# Infrastructure As Code For ToDo App
+# Infrastructure As Code To Deploy A Kubernetes Cluster & A Helm ArgoCD Release

 This repository provides Terraform code to create a Kubernetes cluster and deploy ArgoCD in an ArgoCD namespace.
 ## Overview